medmouine/gomad/README.md

 ## Modules
 ### Maybe
-`Maybe` is a nomadic pattern allowing for data manipulation while abstracting whether or not the value actually exists or is `nil`.
+`Maybe` is a monadic pattern allowing for data manipulation while abstracting whether or not the value actually exists or is `nil`.
 For example, if we fetch data from an external API that could be `nil`, we can still perform manipulation on it while disregarding its actual state.
 The `Maybe` struct will take care of managing the value itself.
 This is similar to the Maybe interface in [Elm](https://package.elm-lang.org/packages/elm/core/latest/Maybe) or [Haskell](https://wiki.haskell.org/Maybe) or [Optional in Java](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).

 You can use the functions `Just`, `None` or `Nillable` to instanciate a `Maybe` struct.
 The type parameter will be determined by the passed argument or by specifying it.
 For example:
 ```